KanoTheDev/CV/README.md

 I'm convinced that great software transforms our lives.
-For many years I felt I want to become a software developer and I made a radical change this year.
+For many years I felt I want to become a software developer and I made a radical change in 2014.
 I moved from Kaunas, Lithuania to London, UK and started a 12 weeks object oriented programming and software design course on Makers Academy.
-It feels like it was one of the best decisions
+MA made me more confident in
-I made in my life.
+planning and writing sofware.
+It feels like it was one of the best decisions I made in my life.

-Makers Academy made me more confident in planning and writing sofware so I landed as a Jr. Software developer at [Synergium].
+Currently I am looking for projects and positions in London where I can continue to challenge and stretch myself.

 ### Skills